KSN asks what oversight is in place for new water treatment plant process

 “We expect that we will get WIFIA financing.
 It’s imperative that we do,” said Clendenin.
 “Our first WIFIA application was rejected.
 Our second one was accepted.”

-King says that phase two has to show 30-percent of the design phase in the application due at the end of the month.
+King says that phase two has to show 30% of the design phase in the application due at the end of the month.
 He also says the oversight committee can be involved.

-The Public Oversight Steering Committee will meet this Friday at city hall on the 10th floor.
+The Public Oversight Steering Committee will meet this Friday in city hall on the 10th floor.
 The meeting begins at one in the afternoon.